bhavyagaur99/routine-calculator/README.md

 # routine-calculator
-A simple application to track where you spend your time.
+An application to track where you spend your time.